 Upgraded Sledgehammer: Slower rate of fire with best striking power.
 Marksman's Swiftness: Weak point hits increase weapon rate of fire by 10% for 10 seconds.
 Stacks to 10.

-This is the highest damage LMG.
+Cycle of Pain is the highest damage LMG.
 It’s MW perk that increases the rate of fire for weak point hits is also very useful because it’s normally a very slow firing gun.
 The small magazine capacity means that it tends to run out of ammo quickly when you have the MW perk fully proc’d.

 Upgraded Havoc: Fastest rate of fire in class.
 Survivor's Balance: Last shot reduces recoil by 50% for the next 20 seconds.
 Stacks to 2.